dhayanesh/dhayanesh/README.md

-### Hi there, I'm Dhaya 👋
+### Hey there, I'm Dhaya 👋
-With Master’s in Computer Science from the University at Buffalo (SUNY) - New York, I bring nearly four years of experience as a ML Engineer and Researcher.
-My background includes extensive work in Large-scale Machine Learning systems, MLOps, Distributed Systems, Algorithmic and GPU Optimizations.
-I am keenly interested in learning new technologies and exploring innovative challenges.
+About me: ML Engineer and Researcher with nearly five years of experience building and optimizing large-scale AI/ML systems.
+Currently at JPMorgan Chase, working on recommendation systems, scalable batch and real-time inference, ML platforms, and agentic AI.
+Previously collaborated with Meta on distributed training, fault-tolerant systems, and CUDA/GPU optimizations.
+M.S. in Computer Science (AI) from the University at Buffalo (SUNY).

 <!--